Department of Pharmaceutical Sciences

 Area 3: protein-DNA interactions and development of approaches for HIV restriction

 Dr. Lyubchenko is getting invitations for editing books by the top publishers.
 The CRC Press has published an edited textbook “An Introduction to Single Molecule Biophysics” that has two chapters prepared by Lyubchenko’s lab.
-He is currently working on the Nanoimaging volume for book series Methods in Molecular Biology, publishing by Springer Nature.
+He recently finished the Nanoimaging volume for book series Methods in Molecular Biology, publishing by Springer Nature.
 Over 1500 books have been published to date in this book series widely used by biomedical scientists.
 He was the editor of two issues for the journal Methods (Elsevier), which cover advances in methods for the single molecule biophysics area.
 Both issues present advances in this area with publications from Lyubchenko’s laboratory.

 A complete list of publications, excluding chapters and articles not accessed by PubMed, can be found here.